Geekomaniac1009/airlines-management-cc/src/README.md

 ### Contributing
 Contributions are welcome!
 Please follow these steps to contribute:

-Fork the repository
+Fork the repository \n
-Create a new branch (git checkout -b feature/your-feature-name) Make your changes
+Create a new branch (git checkout -b feature/your-feature-name) \n Make your changes \n
-Commit your changes (git commit -m 'Add some feature') Push to the branch (git push origin feature/your-feature-name) Open a pull request
+Commit your changes (git commit -m 'Add some feature') \n Push to the branch (git push origin feature/your-feature-name) \n Open a pull request \n
-License
+### License
 This project is licensed under the MIT License.
 See the LICENSE file for details.